Hollywood Confronts Film Pirates on the Web

 SYDELL: While you may save yourself some money, you're taking it right out of the pockets of filmmakers, says John Malcolm.
 He's an executive vice president of the Motion Pictures Association of America, or MPAA, which monitors sites like picvid that offer up pirated material.

-Mr. JOHN MALCOLM (Executive Vice President, MPAA): They're not creating their own content.
+JOHN MALCOLM: They're not creating their own content.
 They're distributing the content of others without having any rights to do so whatsoever.
 And they're making a lot of money doing it.

-Mr. ERIC GARLAND (CEO, Big Champagne): All of those factors conspire and create sort of a perfect storm for Hollywood in that it's now just as easy to download a television show as it was five or seven years ago to download a popular song.
+ERIC GARLAND: All of those factors conspire and create sort of a perfect storm for Hollywood in that it's now just as easy to download a television show as it was five or seven years ago to download a popular song.

 SYDELL: Film and television industry officials could try to get individual Internet service providers to block specific sites, says Mark Lemley, a professor of law at Stanford University.
 But he says it's a somewhat untested and problematic strategy, because they could overreach.

-Professor MARK LEMLEY (Law, Stanford University): They're likely to shut down a bunch of clearly infringing material, but they've also gone after people who write Harry Potter book reports because they have files with Harry Potter up on their site.
+MARK LEMLEY: They're likely to shut down a bunch of clearly infringing material, but they've also gone after people who write Harry Potter book reports because they have files with Harry Potter up on their site.

 SYDELL: But making big blockbuster movies is expensive.
 It cost George Lucas $113 million to make "Star Wars Episode III: Revenge of the Sith."
 Yet, a pirated version of that film appeared online before it opened in theaters.
 Lucas told NPR that fans who watch pirated movies rather than paying to see them were spiting the hand that feeds them great entertainment.

-Mr. GEORGE LUCAS (Film Director): If they don't solve this problem of how they sell over the Internet, the business will shrink down and the kind of movies that are getting made will be like TV movies.
+GEORGE LUCAS: If they don't solve this problem of how they sell over the Internet, the business will shrink down and the kind of movies that are getting made will be like TV movies.
 They'll be very small, and there won't very many of them.